catseye/Velo/README.markdown

 and sharing somewhat Robin's "radically goo-oriented" approach.

-(I don't really like the term "scripting language", but it seems to be fitting here for whatever reason, and where I might normally say "program" I will instead say "script".)
+(I don't really like the term "scripting language", but it seems to be fitting here, for whatever reason, so where I might normally say "program" I will instead say "script".)

 We shall introduce Velo with a series of simple examples in